-Most people know Toyota as the name of Japan’s leading car brand.
-But Toyota is also the name of a city in Aichi Prefecture.
+Most people know Toyota as the name of Japan’s leading car brand, but did you know that Toyota is also the name of a city in Aichi Prefecture?

-Toyota city is the home of Toyota Corp. where thousands of cars are produced every year.
-The city is a paradise for car lovers with exciting museums to learn more about the history and development of the car manufacturer.
+Toyota city is the home of Toyota Corp., where thousands of cars are produced every day.
+The city is a paradise for car lovers, with exciting museums to learn more about the history and development of the Toyota brand.

 But Toyota isn’t just interesting because of its industry and technology.
 The city has a surprising amount of beautiful nature as well as other unique cultural experiences on offer.